 Have you strategically planned for taxes you may have to pay on your retirement income?

-10+ years before retirement: Consider both tax-deferred and taxable investment options
+Before retirement: Consider both tax-deferred and taxable investment options

 Age 50 or older: Proceed smartly with catch-up contributions

 If you’re 50 or older, you can make additional catch-up contributions to 401(k) plans and IRAs.
 Many companies now have the option for employees to make contributions to a Roth 401(k) plan.
 You could consider using a portion of your annual maximum retirement contribution amount to allocate contributions to both a Roth 401(k) plan and a traditional 401(k) plan (this strategy can be employed even before you attain age 50).
-Though this means you’ll use after-tax money to fund the Roth 401(k) now, distributions (withdrawals you make) are tax-free as long as you are 59½ or older and have had the account for five years or more or meets other requirements.
-Withdrawals may be subject to an IRS 10% additional tax for early or pre-59½ distributions.

 Once you’re in retirement